 - Lower your chest until you are flat on the ground (the bottom of a push-up)

-- Jump back into position, so that your feet align with your hands
+- Jump back into the deep squat position, so that your hands are just in front and outside of your feet

 - Jump into the air and clap your hands above your head